swyxio/sw-yx.github.io/_posts/2017-01-02-clementine.js-for-twitter.md

 * User Story: As an unauthenticated or authenticated user, I can see and vote on everyone's polls.
 * User Story: As an unauthenticated or authenticated user, I can see the results of polls in chart form.
 (This could be implemented using Chart.js or Google Charts.)

-This means the addclick and getclick api's are completely unrestricted. this is not a problem with the existing clementine framework. however there is a puzzle as to how to add new categories:
+This means the addclick and getclick api's are completely unrestricted. this is not a problem with the existing clementine framework. however there is a puzzle as to how to add new tags:

 * User Story: As an authenticated user, if I don't like the options on a poll, I can create a new option.